rhythnic/react-form-wrapper/docs/field.md

 <input { ...field('street') } placeholder="Street" />
 ```

+There are [special cases]('./special-cases') when you should include props in your call to 'field',
+such as when using a file input.

 The third argument of field is an options object.
 Currently, the only option is 'toJS'.
 FormWrapper uses [Immutable.js](https://facebook.github.io/immutable-js/) to maintain
 form values.  toJS is part of the Immutable.js API.
 It enables you to receive a JS object when you would otherwise get a Map or a List.